 Researchers currently are studying emerging treatments, such as immunotherapy, photodynamic therapy and gene therapy.
-Advancements in scientific research and technology make it possible for these treatments to impact prognosis, life expectancy and overall quality of life.
+Advancements in scientific research and technology make it possible for these treatments to improve prognosis, life expectancy and overall quality of life.
 Eligible patients are encouraged to apply to clinical trials that study these new and innovative courses of treatment.Get Resources that Explain Treatment Options

-As researchers strive to improve current treatments, they are also exploring new therapies to provide more options.
+As researchers strive to improve current pleural mesothelioma treatments, they are also exploring new therapies to provide more options.
 Emerging treatments are options that are still in the early stages of development.
-They are not yet approved by the U.S. Food and Drug Administration, but they are currently used in clinical trials and continue to look promising for the future of mesothelioma.
+They are not yet approved by the U.S. Food and Drug Administration, but they are currently used in clinical trials and continue to look promising for the future of pleural mesothelioma.

 Immunotherapy involves introducing antigens or a man-made immune system component into the body to help it recognize and destroy cancer cells.
-When combined with other treatments like chemotherapy, immunotherapy can improve survival rates and reduce symptoms.
+When combined with other treatments like chemotherapy, immunotherapy can improve pleural mesothelioma survival rates and reduce symptoms.

-Using immune system components developed in a laboratory, such as man-made proteins, that allow the patient to adopt an enhanced immune response developed in a test tube.
+Using immune system components developed in a laboratory, such as man-made proteins, allow the patient to adopt an enhanced immune response developed in a test tube.